quitesimpleorg/looqs/HACKING.md

 Naturally, looqs won't be able to index and render previews for everything.
 Such approach would create a huge bloated binary.
 In the future, there will be some plugin system of some sorts, either we will load .so objects or use subprocesses.

 ## Name
 looqs looks for files.
 You as the user can also look inside them.
 The 'k' in "looks" was replaced by a 'q'.
 Originally, I wanted my projects to have "qs" (for quitesimple) in their name.
-While abandoned now, this got us to looqs.
+While that quirk is abandoned now, this got us to looqs.